 YUMI, Baby Food of the Future

-Many months ago now, I got a mysterious-sounding email in my inbox: an invitation to a private dinner party at the home of Angela Sutherland in the Hollywood Hills.
+A few months ago I got a mysterious email in my inbox: an invitation to a private dinner party at the home of Angela Sutherland in the Hollywood Hills.
 I had yet to meet Angela, but the dinner sounded like it was bound to be interesting, and I readily accepted the invitation.
 The night was just as magical as I had imagined.
 Angela lives on a beautiful estate in Hollywood, and we dined outdoors beside a long pool overlooking all of Hollywood below.

 And at this dinner I had the good fortune to sit next to Evelyn Rusli, a former journalist for the New York Times and the Wall Street Journal, who told me all about the new baby food company she was launching with Angela -- YUMI.
 I so enjoyed learning about the way these two women are revolutionizing the baby food industry, and I'm excited to share their story with you.